 Excess calories and obesity disrupts the male reproductive function and increases the risk of infertility.
 This happens through changes in hormone levels which impact testicular metabolism and sperm composition, quality, and function.
 The opposite is also true where not eating enough calories can disrupt metabolism and downregulate the production of sex hormones.
-By calculating your client's calorie needs and creating a meal plan, it can help them stay within their energy and weight goal.
+Calculating your client's calorie needs and creating a meal plan can help them stay within their energy and weight goal.

 Tip: Use That Clean Life's Automator to set your client’s calorie and macronutrient goals when creating a meal plan.

 Heart-healthy fats are provided by foods like olive oil, avocados, nuts, and seeds and can support healthy leptin and ghrelin levels as well as testosterone levels.
 Erectile dysfunction appears to lessen in men adhering to the Mediterranean diet which contains plenty of omega-3 and omega-6 fats.
 These types of fats influence sperm maturation, motility, and acrosome reaction.
 Omega-3 fats can also assist with stress reduction by lowering cortisol concentrations.
 These healthy fats are found in fatty fish such as salmon, tuna and mackerel, walnuts, ground flaxseed, and plant-based oils.

 Tip: Use our pre-made Mediterranean Diet with your clients, built with high-fiber, nutrient-dense foods, heart-healthy fats, and quality protein.

 Protein is considered to be the most satiating macronutrient as it induces prolonged ghrelin suppression.
 Eating protein regularly, especially at breakfast, can help lower ghrelin levels and may reduce overeating later in the day.
 Getting enough daily protein also helps to balance blood sugars and maintain muscle mass.